-->

 6. Practice your English Proficiency Levels.
 Here is a guide to understand your English Proficiency Levels

-7. If you need a reasonable accommodation for any part of our process, and incluiding ADHD, we encourage open communication around what works best for you.
+7. If you need a reasonable accommodation for any part of our process, and including ADHD, we encourage open communication around what works best for you.

 Acceptance & Onboarding